Fílmico

 Chaska Mori returns to Perú after the death of her father, who left her an inheritance with which she decides to buy a piece of land on the outskirts of Lima to build a house for herself.
 Before she can inhabit it, land smugglers invade it.
 She begins a judicial process and faces a system where the law of the strongest prevails.
 Her investigations lead her to an unsuspected family secret that will profoundly transform her.

-El apellido comienza conmigo/The name begins with me, by the Lima-based interdisciplinary company Fílmico, incorporates film and still images, sound design, gripping storytelling, and live performance to document the personal, political, and social territories where corruption and patriarchy intersect and collide.
+El apellido comienza conmigo/The name begins with me, by the Lima-based interdisciplinary company Fílmico, incorporates film and still images, sound design, gripping storytelling, and live performance to document where personal, political, and social territories intersect and collide.

 “We are an ensemble of independent artists in Lima,” explains Mori, who together with Daniel Lagares founded Fílmico.
 “We are dedicated to exploring reality through the lens of documentary.
 Our three venues of research are photography, film, and theater.
 We are driven by the belief that, based on our subjective point of view, we can develop nonfiction narratives that expose the reality of life.”